-The Prix Schläfli of the Swiss Academy of Sciences is one of the oldest prizes in Switzerland, established in 1866.
-It awards young talents in different Natural Sciences disciplines.
-Here we present biologists who won the prize in the last years.
+The Prix Schläfli of the Swiss Academy of Sciences awards each year the best PhD theses in the Natural Sciences.
+It is one of the oldest prizes in Switzerland, established in 1866.
+We present here biologists who won the prize in the last years.

 Gregor Weiss has two passions: mountain sports and biology.
 What connects the two?
 You can only reach your goal with perseverance and team spirit.
 This also applies to his work on the body's own defence against urinary tract infections, which earned him the Prix Schläfli award in biology.Image: Miki Feldmüller

 People thought that there was nothing new to be discovered in plant anatomy.
 Au contraire, Alice Berhin discovered a kind of protective layer on the root tips of seedlings.
 This got her the Prix Schläfli award in Biology.Image: Alice Berhin

 On a beautiful spring day such at ETH Hönggerberg, we sit outside at the café to talk.
 Rebekka Wild seems very relaxed, as if she had nothing more important to do than enjoy the sun.
 However, appearances are deceptive: she works pretty much 150 per cent of a normal working day, reads specialist literature in the evenings - and yes, sometimes even a book.Image: Rossitza Irobalieva